guhnope/dms-ublue/README.md

 # dms-ublue

-An attempt to make a Universal Blue based desktop based on Niri and the DankMaterialShell
+An attempt to make a Universal Blue based desktop based on the DankMaterialShell.
+Currently working on Niri & Hyprland with dwl & MangoWC coming later.